Austria

 The most well-known place in the Salzkammergut is the picturesque town of Hallstatt.
 It is nestled in between a lake and the base of a 1,030-meter mountain, where salt deposits have made this town a central mining location for thousands of years.

-This town is definitely idyllic, but wow is it touristy.
+This town is idyllic, but wow is it touristy.
 Even during the off-peak times of the year, it was madness!
-If you’re in the region, it is 100% worth the trip to walk around the town of Hallstatt, but don’t overlook the neighboring towns that carry the same beauty!
+If you’re in the region, it is 100% worth the trip to walk around the town of Hallstatt in winter, but don’t overlook the neighboring towns that carry the same beauty!

 Woman standing looking out over a snow covered Halstatt